Ones All

-Ones All is a solo album by the bassist Dave Holland, recorded in 1993 and released on the German VeraBra label.
+Ones All is a solo album by English jazz bassist Dave Holland, recorded in May 1993 and released on the German VeraBra label in 1995.

 Reception

 The AllMusic review by Tom Benton stated: "In addition to validating his stature as one of the most talented and tasteful bassists of the late 20th century, Ones All is a recording that should find an enthusiastic audience with both bass and jazz lovers alike".